 For each of the six milkweed species sampled, we calculated a sequestration ratio that corresponds to the average cardenolide concentration in monarch wings divided by the average cardenolide concentration from corresponding leaf tissue.
+Because we only sampled a subset of the milkweed plants used as hosts, we were unable to calculate a sequestration ratio for each individual butterfly.
+Instead, sequestration ratios reflect mean butterfly cardenolide concentrations divided by mean milkweed cardenolide concentration for each milkweed species.

-We also plotted raw data to explore variation in patterns of sequestration across host plants and monarch species.
+We plotted raw data to explore variation in patterns of sequestration across host plants and monarch species.
 We visualized multivariate disparity in cardenolide profiles of wings and leaf tissue using non-metric multidimensional scaling implemented in the package ‘vegan’ (v2.5-7) (Oksanen et al. 2020).
 We used PERMANOVA (implemented using the adonis2 function, a matrix of Bray-Curtis dissimilarities, and with 1000 permutations) within each milkweed species to test whether leaf and corresponding wing samples had significantly different cardenolide profiles.
 We also analyzed multivariate disparity in sequestered cardenolides using PERMANOVA and a model that considered milkweed species, monarch population, and their interaction as predictors.

 To test for quantitative variation in cardenolide sequestration across host species and monarch populations, we used linear mixed models implemented in the lme4 package (Bates et al. 2015) in R version 4.0.3 (R Development Team).
 Since sequestration amounts were consistently low across all populations for two species (A. fascicularis and A. incarnata) (Figure 3A) (also see Malcolm 1994), we restricted these analyses to only wing tissue from monarchs reared on the remaining four milkweed species (n = 327).
 We first tested a model of the form: